rusiaaman/wcgw/README.md

-# Shell access to chatgpt.com
+# Enable shell access on chatgpt.com
+A custom gpt on chatgpt web app to interact with your local shell.

 ### 🚀 Highlights
 - ⚡ **Full Shell Access**: No restrictions, complete control.